Linguine with Clams is an easy dinner than comes together in under 30 minutes. It is fancy enough for guests, but easy enough for a weeknight meal.

 - While the water for the linguine is coming to a boil, chop the onion and garlic, and measure out the other ingredients.

-- Add the white wine, lemon juice, and 1 cup of the juice from the clams (not the clams themselves) to the skillet.
-Simmer, uncovered, for 10 minutes.
+- Add the white wine, lemon juice, and clam juice (not the clams themselves) to the skillet.
+Simmer, uncovered, for 10 minutes.1/3 cup white wine, 2 tablespoons lemon juice, 1 cup clam juice

 - Add the clams and the cooked linguine to the skillet.
-Toss to combine and serve with fresh parsley.
+Toss to combine and serve with fresh parsley and lemon wedges if desired.13 ounces minced clams, fresh parsley

 Paula says